UserProjekt/DaVinci_Script_Proxy_Generator/README.md

 This preset corresponds to Full High Definition (FHD) video with H.265 encoding, 4:2:0 chroma subsampling, 8-bit color depth, and a bitrate of 5Mbps.
 These settings are optimized for hardware decoding and systems with low I/O performance, resulting in decreased storage space.

 ## Prerequisites and Usage
-Excerpted from the "Blackmagic Design/DaVinci Resolve/Developer/Scripting/README.txt”
+Excerpted from the:
+`Mac OS X:
+ /Library/Application Support/Blackmagic Design/DaVinci Resolve/Developer/Scripting/README.txt
+ Windows:
+ C:\Program Files\Blackmagic Design\DaVinci Resolve\Support\Developer\Scripting\README.txt`

 ### Prerequisites